kartikg7177/Customer-Churn-Analysis-/README.md

 ❓ Key Questions Solved

-What percentage of customers are churning?
+1.What percentage of customers are churning?

-Which services have the highest churn rates?
+2.Which services have the highest churn rates?

-How does tenure affect churn probability?
+3.How does tenure affect churn probability?

-Does monthly charges amount influence churn?
+4.Does monthly charges amount influence churn?

-Which customer segments are most likely to churn?
+5.Which customer segments are most likely to churn?

-What actionable insights can help reduce churn?
+6.What actionable insights can help reduce churn?

 🛠️ Tools & Technologies